Essential dimension via prismatic cohomology: Introduction

-When $X$ is an abelian variety, this confirms (almost all of) a conjecture of Brosnan \cite[Conj.~6.1]{FS}, which was previously known only for either a very general abelian variety, or in dimension at most 3 for a positive density set of primes \cite{FS}.
+When $X$ is an abelian variety, this confirms (almost all of) a conjecture of Brosnan \cite[Conj.~6.1]{FS}, which was previously known only for either a very general abelian variety, or in dimension at most 3 for a positive density set of primes \cite{FS}, compare also \cite[Cor.~p14]{Bogomolov}.
 The result for a product of curves was known only for a generic product of elliptic curves, by a result of Gabber \cite{CT}.
-If $X$ is a generic abelian variety, or a product of generic curves, then $X$ has unramified good reduction at all $p,$ and this condition imposes no extra restriction in Theorem~\ref{ithm:elemab}.
-We leave it to the reader to find further examples.
+If $X$ is a generic abelian variety, or a product of generic curves, then the effective version of Theorem~\ref{ithm:elemab} actually implies that the conclusion of the theorem holds for all $p.$ We leave it to the reader to find further examples.

 Our results are not actually limited to elementary abelian $p$-covers.
 One can apply them to $G$-covers for any finite group $G,$ but the conditions which have to hold are rather more restrictive:

 \begin{ithm} Let $X$ be a smooth, proper complex variety, $G$ a finite group, and $Y \rightarrow X$ a $G$-cover.
 Suppose that $X$ has unramified good reduction at $p,$ and let $i < p-2.$ If $H^0(X, \Omega^i_X) \neq 0$ and the map $H^i(G,\F_p) \rightarrow H^i(X, \F_p)$ is surjective then